EEMaddy/git-hello/readme.md.txt

-Just run it in the browser
+Just run it in the browser ? ok ?